kullrich/orthomap/docs/tutorials/index.rst

 - We provide links for the notebook in each section.

-- You can download the demo input data using the `orthomap.datasets` module in the notebooks (`see here <https://orthomap.readthedocs.io/en/latest/modules/orthomap.datasets.html>`_).
+- You can download the demo input data using the `orthomap.datasets <../modules/orthomap.datasets>` module in the notebooks.